Located around 60km off the coast of Geraldton, the Abrolhos Islands are fishing heaven, offering a stellar mix of northern and southern species.

-The three groups of islands that make up the Abrolhos – the Wallabi, Easter and Pelsaert groups (122 islands in total) – are the heart of our rock lobster industry and the endless reefs around the islands are fish magnets.
+The three groups of islands that make up the Abrolhos – the Wallabi, Easter and Pelsaert groups (122 islands in total) – are the heart of our crayfish industry and the endless reefs around the islands are fish magnets.

 Private trips to the Abrolhos are popular, but require careful planning as there is no accommodation available on the islands so you need to be totally self-sufficient.
 Fisheries also needs to be informed of your intention to visit the islands.
 As a result, booking a live-aboard charter is the simplest way to fish the Abrolhos.